0xt3j4s/TezBot/README.md

 # TezBot_Node.js
-- This is a Discord bot made by me using Nodejs.
+- This is a Discord bot developed using Nodejs.
 - It's in beta version.